 Skip to content

-A few years ago, there was a brand new national TV channel starting out, and they needed programming.
+Some years ago, there was a brand new national TV channel starting out, and they needed programming.
 We ended up having talks, and one thing led to another.
 Before we knew it, we were producing two different series for them with SLAM!
 Wrestling Entertainment, each worth 6 episodes.

 With just our own people and production gear, we were able to pull it off in a short amount of time.
 It was tons of work, but we did it.
 They were titled ‘SLAM!
 Boot Camp’ and ‘Painin Otteessa’, mostly in Finnish.